nairouz/SO/README.md

 * Local randomness and global importance: sparsify gradients via random selection, and prune the optimizer momentums by importance.
 The gradient captures local and iteration-specific information.
 The first moment aggregates the gradients over the whole path and, thus, reflects long-term parameter importance.
 Random pruning of the gradient prevents the model from relying too much on short-term and local high-magnitude updates.
 The importance-based selection of the first moment ensures that only connections with long-term significance are updated.

-These choices curb overfitting, stabilize adaptation in low-data regimes, and reduce memory consumption.
+These choices mitigate overfitting, stabilize adaptation in low-data regimes, and reduce memory consumption.
 Across 11 diverse datasets, SO delivers state-of-the-art few-shot performance with lower memory overhead.

 <img width="460" height="796" alt="image" src="https://github.com/user-attachments/assets/2e7ca631-40d4-4dc6-9a72-f23520e4da43" />